apepenkov/cc_gtceu_multipurpose/readme.md

-These items should be set as secondary outputs in the AE2 system to ensure they are used specifically for setting the circuit configurations in the GregTech machinery.
-The system automatically handles the return of these items to the designated `circuitReturnInventoryBlock` after use, allowing for continuous reuse without manual intervention.
+These items should be set as secondary outputs in the AE2 system to ensure they returned to AE2.
+The system automatically handles the return of these items to the designated `circuitReturnInventoryBlock` after use, allowing for continuous reuse.